parsach-official/learn-parsach/README.md

 These documents aim to help you publish your content into Parsach.

-Jump into [a link]([https://github.com/user/repo/blob/branch/other_file.md](https://github.com/parsach-official/learn-parsach/blob/main/requirements)) and follow the instructions.
+Jump into ([https://github.com/user/repo/blob/branch/other_file.md](https://github.com/parsach-official/learn-parsach/blob/main/requirements)) and follow the instructions.

 Please contact support@parsach.com for support.